 The mobility and road safety of older people relies on the design of the whole transport system.
 This includes infrastructure, traffic engineering, traffic signals, signs, and markings.
 They all impact on safe, barrier-free and inclusive transport.

 For traffic engineers this raises conflicting needs and goals but there should still be good compromises.
-Of course, considering older people in design solutions usually have benefits for other road users.
+Of course, considering older people in design solutions usually have benefits for all road users.

 The paper covers traffic signal standards and regulations in different countries and the design and timings of traffic and pedestrian signals.
 Green signals and arrows at intersections can be confusing for drivers and pedestrians alike.
 Countdown and “don’t walk” signals are beneficial for all.
 These are common in the United States, Japan and Singapore.
 Older pedestrians can have more confidence about clearing the intersection.